Algebraic compressed sensing: Questions Answers

 \subsection{Continuity}

 The answers from the previous subsections give several conditions under which the measurement map is locally or globally injective.
 In particular, under these conditions, the measurement map admits a (local) inverse.
-The final requirement for an inverse problem to be well-posed is that this (local) inverse map is at least continuous.
-In fact, much stronger conditions hold.
+The final requirement for an inverse problem to be well posed is that this (local) inverse map is at least continuous.
+In fact, much stronger properties hold.

 First, we recall terminology to succinctly ask the questions.
 We refer to \cite{Spivak1965,Lee2013} for the theory and definitions.
 A map between manifolds is called \textit{smooth} if it can be differentiated arbitrarily many times; that is, if it is $C^\infty$ on the local charts defining the manifolds.
 Smooth maps are continuous and locally Lipschitz continuous.